 When a CD collection as large as mine comes up in conversation, one silly question that almost everyone asks is, “do you listen to all of them?”

-But it does raise an interesting point-how do I make sure each CD has a fair chance of making it into the CD player?
+I was asked the question recently, and I found myself wondering how do make sure each CD has a fair chance of making it into the CD player?

 So here's what I'm listening to...